raspberrypilearning/raspberry-pi-command/en/step_3.md

 First close all the windows you have open by clicking the 'x' in the top-right corner.

-Then open the Main Menu and choose Shutdown then Reboot.
+Then open the Main Menu and choose 'Shutdown' then 'Reboot'.
 --- /task ---

 --- task ---
-When your Raspberry Pi has rebooted you'll need to open the Geany editor ('Main Menu' then 'Programming).
+When your Raspberry Pi has rebooted you'll need to open the Geany editor ('Main Menu' then 'Programming').

 Choose 'File' then 'Open' and select 'welcome.sh'

 --- /task ---

 --- task ---
-Now run your script again and you should see the new hostname.
+Now run your script again using F5 and you should see the new hostname.

 --- /task ---

---- task ---

-Another useful Bash command is `sleep` you can use it to wait a number of seconds before running the next command.
+Another useful Bash command is `sleep`.
+You can use it to wait a number of seconds before running the next command.

 For example:

 ```bash
 sleep 1
 ```
+--- task ---

 Add a sleep command after each of the echo commands in your script to create a delay.